+People and Communities:

-People and communities: children talk about past and present events in their own lives and in the lives of family members.
+Children talk about past and present events in their own lives and in the lives of family members.
 They know that other children don't always enjoy the same things, and are sensitive to this.
 They know about similarities and differences between themselves and others, and among families, communities and traditions.

+The World:

-The world: children know about similarities and differences in relation to places, objects, materials and living things.
-They talk about the features of their own immediate environment and how environments might vary from one another.
-They make observations and talk about changes in animals and plants and explain why some things occur.
+Children know about similarities and differences in relation to places, objects, materials and living things.

+The children talk about the features of their own immediate environment and how environments might vary from one to another.
+They make observations and talk about changes in animals and plants, and explain why some things occur.

+Technology:

-Technology: children recognise that a range of technology is used in places such as homes and schools.
+Children recognise that a range of technology is used in places such as homes and schools.
 They select and use technology for particular purposes.

-Expressive arts and design
+Expressive Arts and Design

-Exploring and using media and materials: children sing songs, make music and dance, and experiment with ways of changing them.
-They safely use and explore a variety of materials, tools and techniques, experimenting with colour, design, texture, form and function.
+Exploring and Using Media and Materials:

+Children sing songs, learn to make music, and experiment with dance.
+They safely use and explore a variety of materials, tools and techniques, and experiment with colour, design, texture, form and function.

+Being Imaginative:

-Being imaginative: children use what they have learnt about media and materials in original ways, thinking about uses and purposes.
+Children use what they have learnt about media and materials in original ways, thinking about uses and purposes.
 They represent their own ideas, thoughts and feelings through design and technology, art, music, dance, role-play and stories.